thi-ng/genart-api/README.md

 ## Parameters

-Almost all generative art works use parameters and randomization to produce numerous variations.
+Almost all generative artworks use parameters and randomization to produce numerous variations.
 Exposing some of these parameters to the outside world can allow people/agents to have more participation and direct control over the generative outcomes.